-Definition of a framework for implementation and maintenance of flood protection and mitigation measures.
-CZECH REPUBLIC Elaboration or update of the zoning plans (to define area without buildings) Application of results of flood hazard maps and flood risk maps as a limits in zoning plans Change of functional use in zoning plans Raising of buildings and other structures resilience (technical regulations) SLOVAKIA Incorporation of delineated flood prone areas into spatial planning HUNGARY • New regulations on the flood risk areas on land use planning (less valuable land use) New regulations on the flood risk areas in the field of construction (water resistant constructions) SLOVENIA • Measure U1 - Flood hazard and flood risk mapping (legal restrictions for public or private investments through conditions and limitations for constructions and activities on flood risk areas & prevention of increasing the damage potential on flood hazard areas through municipal spatial plans and national spatial plans) Measure U2 - Natural water retention measures Measure U3 - River basin wide land use adaptation CROATIA Continuation of activities on formal introduction of a special level of protection and maintenance of natural water retention and wetland areas and boundaries of the public water domain in the process of physical planning Continuation of activities on registration of the public water domain in land registry Monitoring of conditions on the public water domain SERBIA Delineation of "water land", its registration in land registries and entry into spatial plans • Entry of flood hazard areas into spatial plans of local self-government units and into urban plans, with definition of rules for the construction of the facilities and the use of flood hazard areas Delineation of erosion-prone areas, entry into spatial plans and definition of conditions for their use BOSNIA AND HERZEGOVINA Inclusion of flood areas into the spatial plans and other planning documentation Preparation of missing maps of flood hazards for rivers ROMANIA Introduction of flood hazard maps and flood risk maps in the Urban and Local Development Plans and update of the General Regulation and the Local Urbanism related to the General Urban Plans for territorial administrative units, by including medium and long term requirements, related to flood risk area, identified in the flood risk area and adoption of measures contained in the FRMP.
-Territorial planning and urban planning based on flood risk assessments (flood studies) at different levels of detail, depending on their purpose (GUP - strategic flood risk assessments; ZUP/DUP - specific flood risk assessments).
-Criteria and regulations for construction in the flood zone (e.g. updating the design levels of constructions in the flood zone) BULGARIA Legislative restrictions of the construction works in the floodplains Prohibition of the construction in flood-prone zones.
+• Definition of a framework for implementation and maintenance of flood protection and mitigation measures.

+- Elaboration or update of the zoning plans (to define area without buildings) - Application of results of flood hazard maps and flood risk maps as a limits in zoning plans - Change of functional use in zoning plans - Raising of buildings and other structures resilience (technical regulations)

+• Incorporation of delineated flood prone areas into spatial planning

+- New regulations on the flood risk areas on land use planning (less valuable land use) - New regulations on the flood risk areas in the field of construction (water resistant constructions)

+- Measure U1 Flood hazard and flood risk mapping (legal restrictions for public or private investments through conditions and limitations for constructions and activities on flood risk areas & prevention of increasing the damage potential on flood hazard areas through municipal spatial plans and national spatial plans) - Measure U2 Natural water retention measures - Measure U3 River basin wide land use adaptation maintenance of natural water retention and wetland areas and boundaries of the public water domain in the process of physical planning

+• Continuation of activities on formal introduction of a special level of protection and

+- Continuation of activities on registration of the public water domain in land registry - Monitoring of conditions on the public water domain

+- Delineation of "water land", its registration in land registries and entry into spatial plans - Entry of flood hazard areas into spatial plans of local self-government units and into urban plans, with definition of rules for the construction of the facilities and the use of flood hazard areas - Delineation of erosion-prone areas, entry into spatial plans and definition of conditions for their use

+- Inclusion of flood areas into the spatial plans and other planning documentation - Preparation of missing maps of flood hazards for rivers

+- Introduction of flood hazard maps and flood risk maps in the Urban and Local Development Plans and update of the General Regulation and the Local Urbanism related to the General Urban Plans for territorial administrative units, by including medium and long term requirements, related to flood risk area, identified in the flood risk area and adoption of measures contained in the FRMP. - Territorial planning and urban planning based on flood risk assessments (flood studies) at different levels of detail, depending on their purpose (GUP - strategic flood risk assessments; ZUP/DUP - specific flood risk assessments). - Criteria and regulations for construction in the flood zone (e.g. updating the design levels of constructions in the flood zone) BULGARIA Legislative restrictions of the construction works in the floodplains Prohibition of the construction in flood-prone zones.
 Restrictive measures to the investment intentions in areas adjacent to the river's bed.
-MOLDOVAPreventing location of new or additional receptors in flood prone areas UKRAINE Compliance of approved flood areas Compliance of legislative documents related to the territorial development Preparedness Emergency Event Response Planning / Contingency planning Measure to establish or enhance flood event institutional emergency response planning GERMANY Emergency event response planning Conceptions / studies / expertise Information and training AUSTRIA Development of flood aware emergency management plans Organisation of flood emergency operations and trainings especially with local fire brigades and potentially affected inhabitants CZECH REPUBLIC Flood inspection on rivers, water reservoirs and water structures
+MOLDOVA Preventing location of new or additional receptors in flood prone areas UKRAINE Preparedness Emergency Event Response Planning / Contingency planning Measure to establish or enhance flood event institutional emergency response planning GERMANY Emergency event response planning Conceptions / studies / expertise Information and training Development of flood aware emergency management plans Organisation of flood emergency operations and trainings especially with local fire brigades and potentially affected inhabitants CZECH REPUBLIC • Flood inspection on rivers, water reservoirs and water structures